 The maximum allowed run time option appears in the user experience settings window when you create a new application in SCCM.
 If you have packaged applications in Configuration Manager, I’m confident you are aware of the maximum permitted runtime.
 If not, I will explain what it is.

-What is Maximum Allowed Run time in SCCM
+What is the Maximum Allowed Run time in SCCM?

-So, what is maximum allowed run time setting in SCCM?
-With maximum allowed run time setting, you can specify the maximum run time and estimated installation time of the deployment program for this application.
+Let’s understand what exactly is SCCM application run time setting.
+With the maximum allowed run time setting, you can specify the maximum run time and estimated installation time of the deployment program for the application.

-When you create an application in SCCM, on the user experience window you see two options.
+When you create an application in SCCM, in the user experience window you see two options:

-- Maximum allowed run time (minutes) – Specify maximum run time for application installation.
+- Maximum allowed run time (minutes): With this option, you specify the maximum run time for application installation.

-- Estimated installation time (minutes) – The estimated installation time displays to the user when the application installs.
+- Estimated installation time (minutes): The estimated installation time is displayed to the user when the application installs.

-By default, the Maximum allowed run time (minutes) is set to 120 minutes for every application you create in SCCM.
-However, you can always change the Maximum allowed run time based on your requirement.
+By default, when you create a new application in Configuration Manager, the maximum allowed run time (minutes) is set to 120 minutes.
+However, you can change the default maximum allowed run time based on your requirements.

-Perform the below steps to modify SCCM application run time.
+Perform the below steps to modify the SCCM application run time.